-insurance is the one that often gets overlooked.
+With so many different types of insurance packages on offer, travel insurance is the one that often gets overlooked.
 If you are someone that travels often, however, whether for business or leisure, you are far better off being insured than facing the risks alone.
 If you disagree, then go on and read these 10 things you ought to know about travel insurance.
-No doubt you will have changed your mind by the time you get to number 4…

 The whole idea behind travelling is to forget your worries and go on adventure.
 Our daily lives are flooded with stressful thoughts on finances, work, family relationships and more.
 Time spent on holiday, or away from the usual routine, should be where we get to catch a break from these all-consuming fears.
 Without travel insurance, you are bound to find yourself worrying about the possibilities of significant losses that may result from lost baggage, medical emergencies, supplier defaults and/or cancelled trips.

 It’s important to know, beforehand, the minimum requirements you are permitted to request when setting up your travel insurance.
 Your insurance policy should offer at least R 22 000 000 in medical expenses, in case the very worst should happen.
 Think that’s a lot of money?
 Now you know why you need insurance!

 Although predominant in first world countries, this line of thought is also common within South Africa.
 The biggest assumption made is that health insurance is the same as travel medical insurance.
 This is, also, untrue.
 The truth is that if you are uninsured, you (or your next of kin) will be personally liable for covering any medical or other expenses confronted with while abroad.
 Although perceived to be expensive, the advantages of travel insurance far outweigh the cost.
 Travel insurance is known to only occupy 2 - 8% of your total travel budget.
 Remember that South African travellers face an uphill battle with global currencies that perform much better than ours.
 Medical costs, in general, are known to be high.
 Now, times that by ten and you will have the minimum amount owed in the event of a medical emergency.
 Those cheap flights you happened to come by will be of no worth if you are not insured against the bigger, scarier expenses.

-Travel insurance is not hard to get.
+Insurance is not hard to get.
 You can acquire it through Websites, cruise lines, and/or travel agencies.
 It can be beneficial to purchase travel insurance online as you save time and receive cancellation cover straight away.
 Should you be unable to acquire the insurance online, then it is suggested that you do it as soon as your flights have been booked (once again so that cancellation cover will be obtained).
 Refer to the ‘Be On Time’ point below for more information.

 The common assumption that travel insurance is an unnecessary cost is, fundamentally, based on the fact that the majority of people travelling the world these days are in their early twenties.
 Young people are often under the impression that they are immortal and have their whole lives ahead of them.
 While this is mostly true, reality can often paint a different picture.
 No one is immune to falling victim to an accident or illness while in a foreign country, far away from their usual medical care.
 So, to all you globetrotters under thirty, be care free, not stupid.
 Be sure to sign up for travel insurance today!

 One way to do this is to exclude your cash and belongings from being covered.
 If you travel lightly and do not carry around anything you could not live without, than you need not bother insuring it as this will only increase your premiums.
 Secondly, don’t pay out too much for a premium if you aren’t going to make the most of it.
 Be sure to choose a policy that only includes the activities that you plan on taking part in.
 No more and no less.
 Lastly, before taking out full travel insurance, check to see if you already have some coverage that you are perhaps unaware of.

 The worst thing you can do is apply for travel insurance, receive it and then forget your insurance details at home.
 Where possible, make photocopies and leave them with a friend or family member in case yours gets lost/stolen.